josiah-bennett/Onsong-Parser/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL v3.0 License.
+Distributed under the BSD 3 License.
 See `LICENSE.md` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>